oVirt/ovirt-site/source/feature/frontendrefactor.html.md

     -   2 invocations
 *   getLoggedInUser
     -   Determine the currently logged in user.
-    -   No invocations at all (can we remove this method?).
-There are two getLoggedInUser, one that makes an rpc call to the server, another that just returns a value in memory.
-The one I am talking about here is the one that makes the call to the server.
-After some feedback, this method is a legacy call and no longer in user, we can remove this method.
+    -   This method is a legacy call and no longer in use, we can remove this method.

 ##### Things to consider